oslabs-beta/react-fetch-tree/README.md

 ```javascript
 npm explore @reactfetchtree/rft -- npm run parser
 ```
+  Upon success you will see the message:
+      `parser completed successfully`

 4. Your component table has now been generated!
 If you want to see this data you can find it at node_modules/@reactfetchtree/rft/componentStore.js.